Improving the Little Yarra River

 We’re upgrading Liverpool Road retarding basin in Boronia, to ensure a safe drainage system and prevent surrounding homes from flooding.

-Living Links is a large scale, long-term urban nature program working to create a web of green spaces across Melbourne’s south-east.
+Living Links is a large scale, long-term urban nature program working in partnership to create a web of green spaces across Melbourne’s south-east.

 We’re planning to release environmental water into several billabongs on the Lower Yarra floodplain from September to November, to support their plants and animals.